NEW YEAR, NEW YOU: Get Serious About Fitness With A Personal Trainer

 CHOOSE THE PERSONAL TRAINER THAT BEST MEETS YOUR NEEDS

 Before hiring a personal trainer, find out his or her qualifications and experience.
 Be sure you understand their policies and procedures, and ask them to clearly explain services, costs, cancellation policies, and length of training contract if any.
 The fitness center or individual personal trainer may also require a medical clearance form to be completed by your physician prior to beginning a supervised training program.

 Most importantly, you should feel comfortable with the trainer you choose.
 One trainer may be excellent for one person but not another.
 Your expectations and goals should be communicated to your trainer prior to initiating a program, and ongoing constructive dialogue as you progress with your training program is imperative.

 For many of you, no matter what your goals are, a personal trainer can be the missing ingredient of a successful fitness, exercise, weight loss program or sports endeavor.
 Cost of a trainer may be restrictive for some, but those that can afford it will generally get their money’s worth with more effective, productive effort and time spent on customized exercise and weight loss programs.

 ABOUT THE AUTHOR

 A Florida native, Dr. Stephen Badolato received his medical degree from the University of South Florida School of Medicine and did his residency training at St. Vincents’ Medical Center in Jacksonville.
-He is Board Certified and has fellowship training in Sports Medicine with a specializaation in non-operative musculoskeletal medicine.
-Formerly a team physician at the Ohio state University, Dr. Badolato was also medical director for the world-renowned IMG Sports Academy in Bradenton, Florida.
+He is Board Certified and has fellowship training in Sports Medicine with a specialization in non-operative musculoskeletal medicine.
+Formerly a team physician at the Ohio State University, Dr. Badolato was also medical director for the world-renowned IMG Sports Academy in Bradenton, Florida.
 Dr. Badolato can be reached at 321-253-2169.